MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

-# Structured Programming
+# Natural Language of Structured Programming
-Learning the Processing Reference: Static and Dynamic
+Building a Music Player using Processing.org and Minim

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*